What Is a Data Platform? A Practical Guide for 2025

 An automated system requires a central controller to coordinate its various processes.
 Orchestration is the component responsible for scheduling, executing, and monitoring all data pipelines and workflows.

 Tools like Apache Airflow or Dagster are used to define the complex dependencies between tasks.
 For example, an orchestrator ensures a sales report transformation job only runs after the daily sales data has been successfully ingested.
 This automation enables the platform to operate reliably at scale.
-You can see how these components fit together by exploring the modern data stack in our detailed guide.
+See how these components fit together in our guide to the modern data stack.

 7. Data Serving and Access